top of page

 5. You illustrated Moonscape as well as co-writing it.
 Who are your favorite illustrators?

 I collect illustrator’s books.
-I could fill an entire page with the ones I love.
-Here is a short list: Patrick Nagel, Doré, Hokusai, Helen Jacobs, Yoshitaka Amano, Rowland Emett, Alice B. Woodward, Peter de Sève, Louis Wain, Virginia Frances Sterrett, and Brian Froud.
+It would be easy to fill an entire page with my favorites.
+Here's a short list: Patrick Nagel, Doré, Hokusai, Helen Jacobs, Yoshitaka Amano, Rowland Emett, Alice B. Woodward, Peter de Sève, Louis Wain, Virginia Frances Sterrett, and Brian Froud.

 Ash.
 It’s a tree that is very close to my heart.
 They are said to symbolize life force, creative expression, and the power of the spoken word.
 Growing up, I used to daydream upon its graceful limbs, and wore samara seeds as earrings.
 I still love to collect the pods, toss them into the air, and watch as they helicopter down.